FAQ: FASTConnect® Specific

 Referencing our FASTConnect® field installable connectors.

-Q: What are the differences between the CT-30 and the CT-05 cleavers included in the FASTConnect tool kits?
+Q: What are the differences between the CT-50 and the CT-16 cleavers included in the FASTConnect tool kits?

 A good cleave is the most important factor in getting a good termination.
 Re-cleave before re-inserting the fiber into the connector.
 If the above does not provide a solution, rotate the cleaver blade.
 Reinsert the fiber, making sure to create a slight bend in the fiber before releasing the wedge clip.

-If issues persist with high-loss after trying to re-insert the fiber three times, contact AFL technical support.
+If issues persist with high loss after trying to re-insert the fiber five times, contact AFL technical support.

 *The FASTConnect ST Connector may be reused prior to application of the housing to the connector body.
 After the connector housing has been applied the design is no longer reusable.